OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Unless specified as equal by the rules above, a pair of types is unequal.

-A variable, field or function parameter of type *T1* can receive a value of type *T2* if either (a) *T1* and *T2* are equal, or (b) *T1* is `anytype`.
+### Assignability

+A value of type `V` is assignable to storage of type `S` if:

+* `S` is `anytype`, or
+* `S` equals `V`,
+* S and V are tuple types with the same number of fields, and each field of V is assignable to the corresponding field of S,
+* S and V are fixed-size arrays of the same size, and the field type of V is assignable to the field type of S,
+* S and V are arrays, and the field typeof V is assignable to the field type of S,
+* S and V are structs, with the same number of fields, and each field of V has the same name as the corresponding field of S, and each field of V is assignable to the corresponding field of V,
+* S and V are function types, with the same number of arguments, and each argument type of V is assignable to the corresponding argument type of S, and either (a) both S and V return void, or (b) the return type of S is assignable to the return type of V.  (Note that the return type is compared "in the reverse order".
+This is needed to make calls through function references type-safe.)

+These rules guarantee that assignability is a partial order.

 ## Values

 All values in Mini are immutable.
 There is no way to modify a value.
 You can only create new values that are equal to existing ones with modifications.
 (That's what the `with` operator does.)

 Because values are immutable, there is no notion of a reference to a value.
-As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler can optimize by creating a new pointer to the underlying immutable object).
+As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler might optimize by copying a pointer rather than copying the object)

 [Implementation note: Because of immutability, the compiler can choose whether to implement "copying" of an object by creating a fresh copy of its contents or by just creating a new pointer reference to the object.
 The difference only affects the efficiency of the generated code.
 It is impossible to create a cyclic data structure.
 This means that the underlying implementation doesn't need to use garbage collection but can always use reference-counting to achieve optimal cleanup of unused copy-by-reference objects.]